pedro-leitao/ner-econ-research/README.md

 !["lenders" interventions and outcomes](samples/ecb-results-2.jpg)

-This type of traversal would be directly translatable into Cypher and can oiwer both KG-QA and retrieval-augmented workflows.
+This type of traversal would be directly translatable into Cypher and can power both KG-QA and retrieval-augmented workflows.

 ## Possible Impact on Economic Research and Policy Making